 low-memory-ongoing payload.
 This payload is used when we continue to experience low-memory conditions and we want to flush caches and do other cheap forms of memory minimization, but know that heavy handed approaches like a GC are unlikely to succeed.

-Currently the low memory threshold is set above the LMK level for background applications.
-So the aggregated action of the LMK and low memory notifications is as follows when a device is running out of memory:
+Currently the low memory threshold is set above the LMK level for background applications but below the one for the homescreen.
+So the aggregated action of the LMK and low memory notifications is as follows when a deivce is running out of memory:

 - Kill background apps in least-recently-used order.